Bob Mould: Early years

 Mould was born on October 16, 1960, in Malone, New York.
 He first started playing guitar in 1976 after being inspired by the Ramones.
 He said he "figured that if they could do it, anybody could."
 Mould lived in several places, including the Minneapolis-St. Paul area, where he attended Macalester College in Saint Paul.
 At Macalester, he formed Hüsker Dü in the late 1970s with drummer/singer Grant Hart and bass guitarist Greg Norton.
 Mould and Hart were the principal songwriters for Hüsker Dü.

 Musical career

 Hüsker Dü

 Forming in 1979, Hüsker Dü first gained notice as a punk rock group with a series of recordings on the independent label SST Records.
 In 1986, they signed with a major record label (Warner Bros.
 Records), but found only modest commercial success.
 However, they were later often cited as one of the key influences on 1990s alternative rock, including bands such as Foo Fighters and Pixies.

 In the late 1980s, Hüsker Dü broke up acrimoniously amid members' drug abuse, personal problems, disputes over songwriting credits, musical direction, and the suicide of the band's manager, David Savoy.
-Mould and Hart played together only once after the breakup for two songs at a 2004 benefit concert for an ailing friend, the late Karl Mueller of Soul Asylum.
+Mould and Hart played together only once after the breakup; at a 2004 benefit concert for an ailing friend, the late Karl Mueller of Soul Asylum, they played "Hardly Getting Over It" and "Never Talking to You Again."